Watchmen (2009 film): Plot

-In 1985, a man in a Manhattan apartment watches news about escalating Cold War tensions and the response from five-term President Richard Nixon, when an unseen assailant attacks him and hurls him to the street below.
-A credits montage reviews the rise of costumed crime-fighters from 1939 to 1977, culminating in a public backlash and passage of an anti-vigilante act.
-Rorschach, a vigilante detective who operates illegally, discovers that the dead man was Edward Blake, better known as the Comedian, a costumed hero who worked for the government.
-Suspecting that other vigilantes could be attacked, he warns members of his former team, the Watchmen.
-Rorschach's former partner Dan Dreiberg (Nite Owl II) believes he is paranoid but relays his concerns to Adrian Veidt (Ozymandias), a crime-fighter turned businessman.
-Rorschach visits Jon Osterman (Doctor Manhattan), a physicist whose accidental superpowers make him a national security asset, but Osterman is preoccupied with energy research and ignores him.
+In 1985, a man living in a Manhattan apartment watches news about escalating Cold War tensions and the response from five-term President Richard Nixon when an unknown assailant attacks and hurls him to the street below.
+Throughout the opening credits, a montage reviews the rise of costumed crime-fighters from 1939 to 1977, culminating in public backlash and the passage of an anti-vigilante act.

+Rorschach, a vigilante detective who operates illegally, discovers that the dead man was Edward Blake, better known as "the Comedian", a costumed hero who worked for the government.
+Suspecting that other vigilantes could be attacked, Rorschach warns members of his former team, the Watchmen.
+Rorschach's former partner Dan Dreiberg believes he is paranoid, but relays his concerns to Adrian Veidt, a crime-fighter turned businessman, but he also dismisses the concerns.
+Rorschach later visits Doctor Manhattan, a physicist whose accidental superpowers make him a national security asset, but Manhattan is preoccupied with energy research and ignores him.

-At Blake's funeral, Osterman, Veidt and Dreiberg each recall the Comedian's pessimism in his later years about the Watchmen's mission.
+At Blake's funeral, Manhattan, Veidt and Dreiberg each recall the Comedian's pessimism in his later years about the Watchmen's mission.
 After the service, a lone mourner pays his respects.
-Rorschach tracks down and questions the mourner, former supervillain Edgar Jacobi (Moloch).
-Jacobi says that Blake had recently broken into his apartment while he was sleeping — tearful, unmasked and incoherent.
-Rorschach is astonished, but doubts that Jacobi would tell a lie so bizarre.
-During a press interview with Osterman, an investigative journalist tells him that several people who had contact with him have developed cancer, including his former girlfriend.
-As other reporters mob Osterman with questions, he shouts to be left alone.
-Escaping to Mars, he reflects on his existence as Doctor Manhattan and his regrets at being turned into a weapon.
-In his absence the Warsaw Pact countries make aggressive moves and Nixon prepares for war.
+Rorschach tracks down and questions the mourner, former supervillain Edgar Jacobi.
+Jacobi says that Blake had recently broken into his apartment while he was sleeping — tearful, unmasked, and incoherent.
+Rorschach is astonished but doubts that Jacobi would tell a lie so bizarre.
+During a press interview with Doctor Manhattan, an investigative journalist tells him that several people who had been in contact with Manhattan have developed cancer, including his former girlfriend.
+As other reporters mob Manhattan with questions, he snaps and exiles himself to Mars.
+Alone, Manhattan reflects on his existence and his regrets at allowing himself to be turned into a weapon.
+In his absence, the Warsaw Pact countries make aggressive moves, and Nixon prepares for war.